 - Digitizing skills counts too.
 Digitizing means converting an artwork to a format that the embroidery machine can read.
 It also mean deciding what type of stitches to use and in which direction the stitches should run in.
 An experienced digitizer will be able to help the graphic look the best that it can possibly be.

 - Good advice is helpful too.
 For example, perhaps the words “Clothing co” was too small and hence cannot look sharp?
 A good embroidery consultant will be able to help gauge whether embroidery will turn out well for the design.

 - The quality of the thread and the machine matters too.
 Great thread will result in lasting, vibrant colours and durability.
 Great machines will ensure that the embroidery can be as dense as possible, as close to the digitized image as possible.

 We would suggest looking for a vendor that is reputable; look for reviews and samples of past work done by manufacturer.
 Ask the vendor if they are able to produce a sample of the embroidery before mass production.
 Ask about the quality control process and what is the remedy should the embroidery not be up to mark.

-At Ark industries, we pride ourselves as being one of the best embroiderers in the market, with a local production team.
-To find out more about what we can do for you, please contact us at +65 63520988 or email us at firstname.lastname@example.org.
+At Ark Industries, we pride ourselves as being one of the best embroiderers in the market, with a local production team.
+To find out more about what we can do for you, please contact us at +65 63520988 or send us a message below.